liviualexandrubobocu/angular-rust-wasm-integration/README.md

 ## Step 5

-Add to Cargo.toml file the following neccesary lines of configuration:
+Add to Cargo.toml (inside the Rust library) file the following neccesary lines of configuration:

 ```
 [lib]